Dentures – Clute, TX

 If you have missing teeth, dentures are some of the simplest means of replacing them.
 They are removable appliances that you can wear in your mouth to replace some or all of your teeth.
 There are two types of dentures — full and partial dentures.
 Full dentures are meant for people who have lost all of their teeth, and these can give you a complete set.
 Partial dentures are meant for people who have lost some of their teeth.
-Contact us to determine if you are a candidate for treatment.
+Contact us to determine if you are a candidate for dentures in Clute.

-What are Full and Partial Dentures?
+What Are Full and Partial Dentures?

 Dentures are simply replacement teeth that are attached to a gum-colored or pink, plastic base that is connected to a metal framework that you wear in your mouth.
 This is a completely removable external appliance, but it takes the place of your actual teeth.
 There are two types of dentures — full and partial dentures.